anilsathyan7/Portrait-Segmentation/README.md

 </p>

 Here, we have used image view for displaying the output for the sake of simplicity.
 In practice it would be a good idea to display it on a **GLSurfaceview or TextureView**, which are hardware accelerated.
 Also, the videos and textures **looks better** on such views(the first gif is actually a glsurface-view).
 Also, there is still scope for reducing the latency due to **CPU-GPU data copy** by directly accessing the pixel buffers from GPU, without transfering the image to CPU memory.

+## SegMe_V2

+This version of android demo application uses the **tensorflow-lite-gpu:1.15.0**.The following are the additional changes and **improvements** from the previos version:-

+1. Replace imageview with gpuimageview
+2. Add additionals filters on video
+3. Improve quality of mask and video
+4. Add color harmonization using opencv-dnn
+5. Add slider control for mask thresholding
+6. Save the image on device

+Initially, download the [caffe-harmonization](http://vllab.ucmerced.edu/ytsai/CVPR17/harmonize_iter_200000.caffemodel) model and put it itn **assets** folder.
+Use **single-tap** on the image to **change filters** and **long-press** for **saving**(and harmonizing) the current frame as an image on device.

 ### Model running time